Online meat seller carves a niche among carnivores in Japan

-Niigata – An online meat seller in rural Japan has whetted the appetite of consumers spending more time at home during the coronavirus pandemic.
+Niigata – An online meat seller in rural Japan has caught the eye of consumers spending more time at home amid the coronavirus pandemic with her range of domestic-branded beef she sells by the block.

-Junko Katane opened Oniku Japan (meaning “Meat Japan”) in Niigata in 2016.
-Offering a range of domestic beef sold by the block, the shop’s sales jumped tenfold in 2020 from the previous year as more people became home cooks.
+Junko Katane opened Oniku Japan (meaning “Meat Japan”) in Niigata in 2016, and the shop’s sales jumped tenfold in 2020 from the previous year as more people became stay-at-home cooks during the pandemic.

-“I hope people can experience the excitement of holding a big slab of meat in their hands and get excited when they think about how they will prepare it,” said Katane, 45.
+“I hope people feel the excitement of holding a big chunk of meat in their hands and experience joy when they think about how to prepare it,” said Katane, 45.

 Online orders, which are mostly for beef, are placed via the shop’s Facebook page.